Hunter-DDM/stablemoe/README.md

 ```

 ## Evaluate the Model
-After training, an example command to evaluate a 16-expert Stable-MoE model is as follows:
+After training, an example command to evaluate a 16-expert StableMoE model is as follows:
 ```
 python -m torch.distributed.launch \
     --nproc_per_node=16 \